Section 106 and Coronavirus Impacts

 On March 27, the ACHP responded to a request from HUD by extending the emergency provisions of 36 C.F.R.
 800.12 until May 29, 2020, for undertakings carried out by HUD or responsible entities under 24 C.F.R.
 Parts 50 and 58.

 On April 3, 2020, the ACHP issued a blanket extension regarding the review under 36 CFR 800.12 of undertakings carried out by all federal agencies that respond to COVID-19 emergency and disaster declarations.
-Before that initial extension expired, it was further extended to July 31, 2020.
-Considering the likelihood of such declarations remaining in place into the foreseeable near future, and the ongoing need for federal agency responses to them, as of July 22 the extension was set to expire on September 30, 2020.
+Before that initial extension expired, it was further extended to July 31, and subsequently September 30, 2020.
+Considering the likelihood of such declarations remaining in place into the foreseeable near future, and the ongoing need for federal agency responses to them, as of September 30 the extension was set to expire at the end of the year, on December 31, 2020.

 Section 106 Training and Distance Learning